dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    + Created the customize page for "Tools" widget that allows users to add a course meeting link to the widget
    - Uploaded "Customize 'Tools'" to the Customize Page

-   The decision to remove the customize page for "Tools" was made because of the widget is too simple.
+   <br>The decision to remove the customize page for "Tools" was made because of the widget is too simple.
 Instead of choosing what tool to display, the widget will just display all of the tools.
 At this point, all the pages for the Customize tab is completed.
 The decision to not design the pages for "My Announcements", "Updates", and "My Grades" is made because the current design is sufficient.
 Perhaps these pages will be worked on after the web development of the current designs.
 The next step is to design the "Settings" page in the drop down menu in the profile.
   </details>

  <details>